Dev-Craig44/jsUnitTesting/README.md

 `npm run coverage`

 - Plug the index.html file that's found in the coverage folder and drag and drop into the browser.

+# Boudary Testing

+- Testing that focuses on the edges or boundaries of the inputs.
+- See how our functions behave under extreme conditions.